satish-pati/GPU_SIMULATOR/README.md

 - **Satish:**
   - Modified `Simulator::hazardDetected()` to handle stalls with SYNC and cache latency.
   - Modified `Simulator::cycle()` to implement SYNC by waiting for all cores to execute it.
-  - Implemented `Memory::updateFinalMemory()` to flush dirty cache blocks at the end.
+  - Implemented `Memory::updateFinalMemory()` to update dirty cache blocks to the memory at the end.
   - Implemented test case `testcase1.s` to verify cache behavior with strided array addition.
+  -  Added new No-Op instruction for SYNC instruction
 - **Niharika:**
   - Implemented `Simulator::pipelinesEmpty()` to check pipeline state for SYNC synchronization.
   - Modified `Simulator::run()` to ensure SYNC behavior in multi-core simulation.